So No One Told You Life Was Gonna Be This Way: "Friends" Reunion Officially Postponed

 Southern California has been hit hard with the coronavirus, and many television and film productions have shut down temporarily in order for people to practice social distancing.
 Daytime talk show The Ellen DeGeneres Show, which also films on the Warner Bros. lot, plans to go dark until (at least) March 31.
 For many programs, there is no official timeline for to start back up again.

 Before you get all Ross-and-Rachel-initial-breakup devastated, however, much like Ross and Rachel’s tumultuous relationship, things may still work out...though only time will tell.
 Per Variety, the reunion special is still on track to launch with HBO Max at an unspecified date in May of 2020.
-Should the reunion special be indefinitely pushed, there’s still some good news: HBO Max will also be the home of all 10 seasons of Friends, which were previously made available for streaming on Netflix.
+Should the reunion special be indefinitely pushed, there’s still some good news: Netflix Canada is still home for all 10 seasons of Friends.

-For those who don’t want to wait to stream Friends, you can purchase back episodes of the sitcom on Amazon Prime for about $1.99 per episode.
-Until then, we’re all on a Friends break — the cast of the sitcom included.

 Advertisement